andkirby/commithook/README.md

 ```
 ### Set up via command line

-This feature is available since v1.6.3. _(Simple install command `commithook-install` is available since v1.6.0.)_
+This feature is available since v1.6.3. _(Simple install command `commithook-install` is available since v1.6.0 but it was removed in later versions.)_

 #### `commithook install`: Generate files

+**NOTE:** Since v1.6.6 you may run via **_alias_** command **`php commithook.php`**.
+It could be helpful if you have some global PHP version but would like to use another one to run PHP CommitHooks.
+(This problem faced on Windows with **XAMPP** and another PHP version) If you'll install PHP CommitHooks into your global PHP you shouldn't face this issue.

 Before you start please be sure that shell can run files from `vendor/bin` directory ([read more](#set-up-composer-vendorbin-directory)).
 Or use absolute path `/path/to/vendor/bin/commithook`.